GluuFederation/docs-ce-prod/3.1.3/source/docker/intro.md

-# Gluu Server Docker Edition Documentation
+# Gluu Server Docker Edition (DE) Beta

-!!!
-Note:
-    Gluu Server Docker Edition is currently in Beta.
-If you have any feedback or concerns, please direct them to our [Support Portal](https://support.gluu.org/).

 ## Overview
 The Gluu Server now supports installation via containers.

-This documentation is primarily focused on utilizing Docker, but it's entirely possible to use these containers with other container engines, like rkt.
+This documentation is primarily focused on utilizing Docker, but it's entirely possible to use these containers with other container engines, for example rkt.

 ## Features
 - Consistent Environments